jittering/traefik-kop/README.md

 ## Usage

-Configure `traefik` to use the redis provider:
+Configure `traefik` to use the redis provider, for example via `traefik.yml`:

 ```yaml
 providers: